Comparing Your Favorite Summer Treats for Teeth

-This treat may seem pretty harmless, but the syrup they use to flavor the ice can be very high in sugar — one type of syrup that is typically used contains 18 grams of sugar in one 1-ounce serving!
+This treat may seem pretty harmless, but the syrup they use to flavor the ice can be very high in sugar.
+These are a common treat linked with gingivitis.
+An average type of syrup that is used contains 18 grams of sugar in one 1-ounce serving!

 If you are concerned about the sugar in a snow cone, there are healthy ways you can make them at home.
 Instead of using the sugary syrup, use 100% fruit juice, nutritious milk (which gives the snow cone a delicious, creamy texture), or even some cold tea or coffee.

-Regular popsicles are loaded with sugar, and the dyes that are used to color them may stain teeth.
-Because people don’t usually bite into a popsicle and finish it off quickly, this means that your teeth are exposed to the sugars and the dyes for awhile.
+Popsicles are loaded with sugar, and the dyes that are used to color them may stain teeth.
+Because people don’t usually bite into a Popsicle and finish it off quickly, this means that your teeth are exposed to the sugars and the dyes for awhile.
 If you are concerned about having that sugar in contact with your teeth, there are, luckily, sugar-free popsicles available.

 On a hot day, it may seem like a great idea to grab a piece of ice to chew on.
 However, chewing ice can lead to a cracked tooth.
 If you have to use ice to cool down, try sucking on a small piece instead of chewing it.